SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 ## Ordered Scenes: Apply And Scoped Layers

 Most scenes encode into one packed draw stream that renders as a single staged dispatch.
-Scenes containing Apply, and layers that require a scoped Apply, encode instead into an ordered `WebGPUSceneOperation` list retained with the scene.
-There are three operation kinds:
+Scenes containing Apply, and layers that contain Apply, encode instead into a flat ordered `WebGPUSceneOperation` plan retained with the scene.
+There are four operation kinds:

 - `RenderRange` renders one encoded draw range into the current target
-- `Apply` reads the source region back to the CPU, runs the user's image mutation, uploads the result into a transient texture, and draws it through the operation's draw range
+- `Apply` retains the processor and draw range; maximal consecutive Applies whose source reads cannot observe an earlier Apply write share one pixel-readback barrier
+- `BeginLayer` enters a stable transient layer target cleared to transparent black
-- `ScopedLayer` renders its child operations into a transient offscreen texture (cleared to transparent black) and then composites that texture back onto the parent target through a composite range that samples the layer texture via the external texture-view binding
+- `EndLayer` returns to the parent target and composites the layer through the retained range's external texture binding

-`RenderScene<TPixel>(...)` walks that list in order inside one flush context, recursing into scoped layers.
-Plain scenes never allocate the operation list and take the single staged-dispatch path.
+`RenderScene<TPixel>(...)` executes that plan in order inside one flush context.
+Range output stays in per-target ping-pong textures until allocator status has been validated at an Apply or final barrier.
+A barrier maps one flush-local status/pixel buffer once; allocator overflow grows all scratch capacities together and replays only retained GPU ranges from durable target checkpoints.
+Apply callbacks are never replayed.
+Plain scenes never allocate the operation plan and take the single staged-dispatch path.

 ## Flush Context Creation